-Award 7m for answers that are well-supported with evidence and e.g. I am surprised by what Source F says about the travel ban.
+L5 Surprised, based on the even-handedness/ impartiality of the [6-7] author in Source F explained.
+Note: Award L3/3-4m for answers that fail to detect the impartiality o Source F. e.g. I am surprised by what Source F says about the travel ban.
 Source F acknowledges that screening of migration into America is needed to ensure America's security but travel ban introduced may not be effective in doing so.
 This is surprising as Source F is comments made by a Republican who supported Donald Trump in his presidential campaign in 2016 [Who].
 One would expected her to continue to support Donald Trump in his push for the travel ban.
-However, she is impartial in her view about the ban as she also highlighted the potential pitfalls of Trump's travel ban which seems to target Muslim groups and may lead to America being made more vulnerable to attacks.
+However, she is impartial in he view about the ban as she also highlighted the potential pitfalls or Trump's travel ban which seems to target Muslim groups and may lead to America being made more vulnerable to attacks.